Quick Summary

 We will use the virtualenv command for setting up a new virtual environment in our project.

-We will need pip command to proceed further.
-If you don’t have pip installed on your system, use the below command for installing pip on your system.
+To proceed, we will need a pip command.
+If you don’t have pip installed on your system, use the below command to install it.

 Copy Text